AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%gprclean`

   Default cleaner configured in GPS.
-This can be, for example, :command:`gnat clean`, or :command:`gprclean`.
-This macro is only available in commands defined in the :guilabel:`Build Manager` and the :guilabel:`Build Launcher` dialogs.
+This can be, for example, :command:`gnat clean` or :command:`gprclean`.
+This macro is only available in commands defined in the :guilabel:`Build Manager` and :guilabel:`Build Launcher` dialogs.

 * :file:`%GPS`